berceanu/random-phase-approximation/signac/signac.md

 ## OTHER

+- to temporarily switch the current working directory while storing data for a specific job, we can use the Job object as context manager.
+This means that we switch into the workspace directory associated with the job after entering, and switch back into the original working directory after exiting
 - you can use the `-d` or `--detailed` option to show it on a per-job level
 - you need to add the `--progress` option for that
 - if you run locally a simple `--parallel` appended to the run command will invoke parallel execution